 Within the walls of The Yawning Portal, a unique gaming experience awaits.
 Dungeons and Dragons: The Yawning Portal is a fresh take on the D&D experience for both experts and newcomers.
 This iconic inn attracts fascinating adventurers with one thing in common: they’re famished and have unique tastes in food.
 As part of the tavern’s staff, players must feed them by matching up food tokens with the orders pictured on their Hero card.

-We identified that food is one of the main components of this game (and a great leveller between casual and core audience) so we decided to partner with a leading chef to drive awareness by creating 2 recipes that groups and families could make at home whist playing the game.
+We identified that food is one of the main components of this game (and a great leveller between casual and core audiences) so we decided to partner with a leading chef to drive awareness by creating 2 recipes that groups and families could make at home while playing the game.
 Now these could not just be any old recipes, they had to be canon with the D&D world – we needed something with flair and a bit of culinary magic, so we partnered with Adam Handling, chef and owner of Covent Garden’s Michelin-Starred ‘Frog’ and its stunning bar ‘Eve’.